dell/csm-docs/content/docs/authorization/configuration/powermax/_index.md

     **Helm**

-    In step 3 in the [Install the Driver](../../../csidriver/installation/helm/powermax/#install-the-driver) where you edit `samples/secret/secret.yaml` with the credentials of the PowerMax, you can leave these with the default values as they will be ignored.
+    In [Install the Driver](../../../csidriver/installation/helm/powermax/#install-the-driver) where you edit `samples/secret/secret.yaml` with the credentials of the PowerMax, you can leave these with the default values as they will be ignored.

-    Refer to step 8 in the [Install the Driver](../../../csidriver/installation/helm/powermax/#install-the-driver) section to edit the parameters in `my-powermax-settings.yaml` file to configure the driver to communicate with the CSM Authorization sidecar.
+    Refer to the [Install the Driver](../../../csidriver/installation/helm/powermax/#install-the-driver) section to edit the parameters in `my-powermax-settings.yaml` file to configure the driver to communicate with the CSM Authorization sidecar.

     - Update `global.storageArrays.endpoint` to match the localhost endpoint in `samples/secret/karavi-authorization-config.json`.